Onesie (jumpsuit): Kigurumi

 A type of onesie known as kigurumi (着ぐるみ), or 'cosplay pajamas', emerged as Japanese street fashion and spread outside Japan in 2009.
 Kigurumi can also refer to a costumed character, and these types of clothing resemble various types of animals, similar to a mascot costume.
 They became popular worldwide, in particular following a viral video of Miley Cyrus twerking while wearing a unicorn kigurumi.
 Historically, the term kigurumi has been used in Japan to refer to the use of full-body mascot or masked outfits in performances and costume play, predating their use as pajamas.
-A more specific term to differentiate kigurumi masks is bishoujo kigurumi, sometimes incorrectly referred to as the mistranslation artifact animegao-kigurumi.
+A more specific term to differentiate kigurumi masks is bishoujo kigurumi, sometimes incorrectly referred to as the mistranslation artifact animegao-kigurumi (see animegao kigurumi).